al-the-alien/Cellular/README.md

 Move into the project's home directory, and execute 'lein run'.
 It takes a good 15 seconds to work, so be patient.
+Hit the esc key to stop the automaton and close the screen.
+You must quit manually from the terminal to stop the process completely.

 ## FIXME
 Figure out why it takes so long to start.